-In the present paper we extend the results of \cite{GMR19} to the odd case, when the underlying bulk Lie algebra is $\mfgl_{2n+1}$.
-This extension is based on the observation that defining relations of the odd twisted Yangian are unchanged by doubling the middle row and the middle column of its generating matrix.
-This doubling leads to ``overlapping'' matrix operators $A$, $B$, $C$, and $D$, satisfying the same exchange relations as their ``standard'' counterparts in the even case.
-The key ingredient of this approach is the action of the ``middle'' entry of the generating matrix on Bethe vectors, see Lemma \ref{L:snn}.
+In the present paper we extend the results of \cite{GMR19} to the odd case, when the bulk symmetry is $\mfgl_{2n+1}$ and the boundary symmetry is $\mfso_{2n+1}$.
+This extension is based on a simple observation that the generating matrix of the odd twisted Yangian $Y^+(\mfgl_{2n+1})$ can be decomposed into four overlapping $(n{+}1)\times(n{+}1)$-dimensional matrix operators satisfying the same exchange relations as those of $Y^+(\mfgl_{2n+2})$ thus allowing us to employ the same algebraic Bethe ansatz approach.
+However, the overlapping introduces a new challenge since the middle entry of the generating matrix is now included in both $A$ and $B$ matrix operators leading to an uncertainty in the $AB$ exchange relation.
+This issue is resolved in the technical Lemma \ref{L:snn} stating action of the middle entry on Bethe vectors.
 Computing this action requires knowledge of recurrence relations for Bethe vectors.
-We used the composite model techniques together with the known $Y(\mfgl_n)$-type recurrence relations to obtain the wanted $Y^\pm(\mfgl_{2n})$- and $Y^+(\mfgl_{2n+1})$-type recurrence relations.
+We use the composite model techniques together with the $Y(\mfgl_n)$-type recurrence relations found in \cite{HL17b} to obtain the $Y^\pm(\mfgl_{2n})$- and $Y^+(\mfgl_{2n+1})$-type recurrence relations.